habitat-sh/builder/components/builder-jobsrv/docs/design.md

 When we first receive a trigger event, we have a set of packages (base or kernel) that are modified (Triggered?).
 The graph is used to compute the rebuild manifest from the kernel (Created).
 We then expand the manifest into jobs (Queued).
-At some point it becomes eligible to be started, and its jobs now become available to work on (Dispatching?
+At some point it becomes available to be started, and its jobs now become available to work on (Dispatching?
 Dispatchable) .
 When all jobs are successfully completed it is marked Completed.